slorg1/cs-docs/_posts/_KISS_and_DRY_in_django.md

-# KISS it: it'll make it better and keep it DRY
+# KISS it better and keep it DRY

+# KISS it be
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNTQ1Nzc2OTVdfQ==
+eyJoaXN0b3J5IjpbMTExMzgxMDI1M119
 -->